nppackages/scpi/Python/scpi_pkg/docs/_build/html/_sources/scest.rst.txt

 ========================================================================

 This page describes the function ``scest`` to implement point estimation for synthetic control methods using least squares, lasso, ridge, or simplex-type constraints.
 For further information see `Cattaneo, Feng, and Titiunik (2021) <https://cattaneo.princeton.edu/papers/Cattaneo-Feng-Titiunik_2021_JASA.pdf>`_.
+The names of the output matrices follow the notation proposed in `Cattaneo, Feng, Palomba, and Titiunik (2022) <https://arxiv.org/abs/2210.05026>`_

 Syntax
 ---------